netdata/learn/docs/packaging/installer.md

-If you would prefer to update your Netdata agent manually, you can disable automatic updates by using the `--no-updates` option when you install or update Netdata using the [automatic one-line installation script](/docs/packaging/installer/#automatic-one-line-installation-script).
+If you would prefer to update your Netdata agent manually, you can disable automatic updates by using the `--no-updates` option when you install or update Netdata using the [automatic one-line installation script](#automatic-one-line-installation-script).

 ```bash
 bash <(curl -Ss https://my-netdata.io/kickstart.sh) --no-updates
 ```

-With automatic updates disabled, you can choose exactly when and how you [update Netdata](/docs/packaging/installer/update.md).
+With automatic updates disabled, you can choose exactly when and how you [update Netdata](/docs/packaging/update).

 ## Nightly vs. stable releases